How does Contrastive Learning Organize Images?: Macro View: Contrastive Learning Forms Locally Dense Clusters

 \subsection{Comparing Clusters Formed by Contrastive Learning and Supervised Learning}

 With a solid understanding of local and global density concepts, we can now turn our attention to examining the clusters produced by contrastive and supervised learning methods.

-To provide a comprehensive and dynamic picture of cluster formation, we consider not only clusters created by fully trained models but also those formed during the training process which enables us to capture the evolution of clusters throughout the training phase and observe the unique ways in which different learning methods shape them over time.
+To provide a comprehensive and dynamic picture of cluster formation, we consider not only clusters created by fully trained models, but also those formed during the training process.
+This approach enables us to capture the evolution of clusters throughout the training phase and observe the unique ways in which different learning methods shape them over time.

-In Figure \ref{fig:C and S} (a) and (b), we present a synthesized analysis.
+In \cref{fig:C and S} (a) and (b), we present a real-case analysis.
 The RLDs (\(T=0.1\)) and CH scores for all contrastive and supervised features are displayed in relation to linear classifier accuracy, along with their respective Spearman correlation coefficients.
 This collective view provides a comparative perspective on how these learning methods impact data organization.

-As demonstrated in Figure \ref{fig:C and S} (a), there is a visible positive correlation between the CH score of supervised learning and linear classifier accuracy.
+As demonstrated in \cref{fig:C and S} (a), there is a visible positive correlation between the CH score of supervised learning and linear classifier accuracy.
 In contrast, contrastive learning shows a negative correlation and maintains a nearly constant CH score throughout the entire training process.
 This observation suggests that contrastive learning does not create globally dense clusters.

-However, as depicted in Figure \ref{fig:C and S} (b), the Spearman correlation between linear classifier accuracy and RLD remains positive for both learning methods, even almost the same given the same architecture.
+However, as depicted in \cref{fig:C and S} (b), the Spearman correlation between linear classifier accuracy and RLD remains positive for both learning methods, given the same architecture.
 This result implies that both contrastive learning and supervised learning form locally dense clusters.

-\paragraph{Applying a GCN Classifier} Given the challenges faced by linear classifiers in distinguishing locally dense clusters, as observed in Figure \ref{fig:cluster examples} (b), (c), and (d), we decided to explore the use of a GCN classifier as an alternative.
+\paragraph{Applying a GCN Classifier} Given the challenges faced by linear classifiers in distinguishing locally dense clusters, as observed in \cref{fig:cluster examples} (b), (c), and (d), we decided to explore the use of a Graph Convolutional Network (GCN) classifier as an alternative.
 To facilitate this, we first constructed a graph identical to the one used in the computation of the RLDs.

 When assigning node features, we utilized a one-hot encoding scheme.
-Each node was assigned a one-hot encoded vector of length equal to the number of classes.
-In this scheme, each vector represented a specific class label, with the element corresponding to the class label set to \(1\), and all other elements set to \(0\).
+Each node was assigned a one-hot encoded vector of length equal to the number of classes, denoted as \(num\_classes\).
+In this scheme, each vector represented a specific class label, with the element corresponding to the class label set to 1, and all other elements set to 0.